If you live in a part of the country that gets cold, you will need to know how to keep outdoor water pipes from freezing.

 How cold does it have to be for outside pipes to freeze?

-According to hopeplumbing.com, the temp would have to be about 20 degrees for 6 consecutive hours.
+At what outside temperatures do pipes freeze?
+According to hopeplumbing.com, the temp would have to be about 20 degrees Fahrenheit for 6 consecutive hours.
 This is easy to accomplish in some parts of the country, so everyone should insulate their pipes before the cold weather hits.

 Insulating your outdoor water pipes is super easy.
-Here are the basic steps to get ‘er done with foam pipe sleeve insulation (the most popular kind).
+Here are the basic steps to get it done with foam pipe sleeve insulation (the most popular kind).
+This is our favorite pipe insulation to prevent freezing.
 This method below works best for straight pipes.

 Basic things you will need to insulate your outdoor pipes to keep them from freezing: Foam pipe sleeve insulation, Duct tape, utility knife.